 Only facilities who have volunteered to be rated will have a Facility Profile Page that displays a Choose Well Score.
 You can see any volunteer's Choose Well Score by clicking the Choose Well Score tab from the Facility Profile Page.

 Choose Well Scores have a range of 1 to 100.
 Choose Well scores are not higher than 100, and scores below 70 are not published.
-Volunteer facilities scoring a 69 or below, received a Participant designation instead of a numerical score.
-Facilities who are newly licensed, and do not have a public document history are shown as "NR" for "Not Rated."
-Once the newly facility receives a visit by the state that generates a public document, their Choose Well Score will be computed.
+Volunteer facilities scoring a 69 or below, receive a Participant designation instead of a numerical score.
+Facilities who are newly licensed, and do not have a public document history are shown as Newly Licensed.
+Once the newly licensed facility receives a visit by the state that generates a public document, their Choose Well Score will be computed.

 The Choose Well Score uses a facility’s state compliance history with Title 22 regulations to calculate their score.
-73 Title 22 regulations have been assigned to one of the 11 Quality Measures; it has also been assigned a weight.
-Regulations that are more important to a resident's health and safety are assigned a heavier weight than regulations that are less serious to a resident's wellbeing.
+94 Title 22 regulations and Health and Safety Codes have been assigned to one of the 11 Quality Measures; it has also been assigned a weight.
+A regulation or code that is more important to a resident's health and safety is assigned a heavier weight than a regulation that is less serious to a resident's wellbeing.

-Choose Well;s scoring tool collects the Title 22 regulation citations that the state has issued to the facility.
-The Choose Well scoring device computes a score based on the number of citatins received by the facility, multiplied by the weight assigned to each citation.
+The Choose Well Scoring Device collects the Title 22 regulations and Health and Safety Code citations that the state has issued to the facility.
+The Choose Well scoring device computes a score based on the number of citations received by the facility, multiplied by the weight assigned to each citation.
 The total weighted citation score is subtracted from a perfect score of 100.
-The more citations a facility has received, the lower their score.
+The more citations a facility has received, the lower their public records score.